dpmartin42/dpmartin42.github.io/about.md

 title: About Me
 ---

-I am currently a data scientist with Organizational Solutions at McKinsey & Company.
+I am currently a Senior Data Scientist with Organizational Solutions at McKinsey & Company.
 In August 2015 I received my Ph.D from the Quantitative Psychology program at the [University of Virginia](http://www.virginia.edu/), where I worked with [Brian Nosek](http://projectimplicit.net/nosek/),